-The narratives and memoirs found in this Guide to Personal Narratives (Written) were written by various staff, students and community members about their life at Pine Mountain Settlement School and beyond.
+The narratives and memoirs listed in this Written Personal Narratives Guide were written by various staff, students and community members about their life at Pine Mountain Settlement School and beyond.
 These written autobiographies provide a variety of views of the School through the lens of individuals and across a broad chronology.

 Many other autobiographical reminiscences are included within some formal reports, letters, and personal correspondence.
 The personal narratives shared in this list are those specifically written to be shared by the authors.

-ANDERSON, Astrid (Staff) – A PMSS bookkeeper in 1930, she co-wrote one of the narratives titled, “A Mountain Funeralizing.”
+ANDERSON, Astrid (Staff) – A PMSS bookkeeper in 1930, she co-wrote one of the narratives on the page titled, “A MOUNTAIN FUNERALIZING.”
 The other author(s) are unidentified.
 Not quite a “personal narrative” this account, however, captures one of the early iconic memorials to the death of those in the community and is a narrative we all face in multiple ways.

 ANONYMOUS.
 An account of PMSS history, emphasizing “…the school’s relationship to its community, and its adaptability to change…”, written at the request of Burton Rogers, Director.

-BILLER, Margaret Anne (Student, Daughter of PMSS Teachers, Edith and Leonard Roberts) – Her narrative, “Pine Mountain Recollections,” describes growing up on PMSS campus in the 1950s.
+BILLER, Margaret Anne (Student, daughter of PMSS teachers, Edith Reynolds Roberts and Leonard Ward Roberts) – Her narrative, “Pine Mountain Recollections,” describes growing up on PMSS campus in the 1950s.